 Bagoong Alamang 340 gr

-Bagoong Alamang is salted tiny shrimp, which serve as a basis in many oriental dishes.
+Bagoong Alamang is a salted shrimp pasta that can serve as a basis in various Eastern dishes.

 Bagoong Salted Shrimp Pasta Alamang is a household name in Filipino cuisine.
 These small shrimps are salted and preserved.
 This product is widely used in dishes such as Kare Kare and other typical Filipino meals.
 Before consuming, you must still heat the bagoong alamang.